 Degree Courses and Admissions

 Before you decide to study Mathematics, or any other subject, at university level, you should try to discover what it involves.
-Some topics in university Mathematics are a direct continuation of those at A-level, but others introduce you to new ways of thinking.
+Some topics in university Mathematics are a direct continuation of those you will have studied at A-level/IB/secondary school, but others introduce you to new ways of thinking.
 You will be concerned with the logical and precise structure of arguments, the proper definition of mathematical objects, the design of sophisticated mathematical models, and the legitimacy of computations.